-The action plan budget (see Annex II) serves as a financial roadmap which links the precise idea as to what financial resources are needed to execute the proposed actions and facilitate a more informed decision-making.
+The action plan budget (see Annex II) serves as a financial roadmap which links the proposed action plan items to their associated costs linked to an implementation deadline.
+This comprehensive breakdown of expenditure aims to provide the Executive Board with a precise idea as to what financial resources are needed to execute the proposed actions and facilitate a more informed decision-making.
 As it can be seen, not only total expenses are well withing a realistic range for the CNOC, but also many of the proposed action plan items can be delivered by the CNOC's professional services partner.
-Specifically, the most costly action plan items are non-recurring expenses, involve the creation of manuals and systems (\notin 20.000) and contribute to 58.5% of the total budget expenditure (Y 2023 - Y 2025).
-The CNOC currently maintains an agreement for a total of \notin 15.000 in professional services to be delivered by its partner by the end of 2024 which makes the implementation of the proposed action plan very feasible and realistic.
+Specifically, the most costly action plan items are non-recurring expenses, involve the creation of manuals and systems (€20.000) and contribute to 58.5% of the total budget expenditure (Y 2023 - Y 2025).
+The CNOC currently maintains an agreement for a total of €15.000 in professional services to be delivered by its partner by the end of 2024 which makes the implementation of the proposed action plan very feasible and realistic.